 Legislation re-introduced to help the Garden State’s most vulnerable animals has passed the Senate with unanimous support.
 Now, we need your help to move this bill forward in the Assembly!

-When animals in New Jersey are lawfully seized from dogfighting rings, hoarding situations or other circumstances involving animal cruelty, local animal shelters are often forced to pay the high, open-ended costs of caring for them.
+When animals in New Jersey are lawfully seized from dogfighting rings, hoarding situations or other circumstances of suspected animal cruelty, local animal shelters supported by taxpayers and private donors are often forced to pay the high costs of caring for them.